brian-mcnamara/github-initializer/README.md

 The following are the endpoints used by this service:

 * `POST /upload`:
-    As mentioned above, this endpoint is uploads the users public keys to begin the service flow.
-Returns the id and redirect url.
+    As mentioned above, Clients upload their public keys to this endpoint, initializing the service flow; returns the id and redirect url.
 * `GET /initialize`:
     This endpoint is the `Authorization callback URL` used by the GitHub Oauth App.
 Accepts `code` and `state` params passed back from GH.
 Returns [verification.html](src/main/resources/templates/verification.html)
 * `POST /perform`:
     Performs the authentication and upload of the keys to GitHub.
-Requires: `code` the GH access code, `id`: the transaction id, `csrf` a CSRF token from the `/initialize` endpoint.
+Requires: `code`: the GH access code, `id`: the transaction id, `csrf`: a CSRF token from the `/initialize` endpoint.
 These parameters are autofilled in the [verification.html](src/main/resources/templates/verification.html).
 Returns
     [result.html](src/main/resources/templates/result.html)
 * `GET /status`: